cyst on balls

 Epididymal cysts are benign — non-cancerous — growths that occur in the epididymis.
 The epididymis is a coiled tube situated at the back of each testicle that helps in the storage and transport of sperm.

 These testicular cysts are filled with a milky fluid that may contain sperm.
 They vary in size, and they can be as small as a pea or as large as a grape.
+A cyst epididymal head is a term commonly used in ultrasound reports to specify the cyst's location within the upper segment of the epididymis.

 Most men with cysts do not experience any symptoms or discomfort.
 However, if the cyst is significantly large, as of the size of the grape, you may experience heaviness and discomfort in the scrotum.